charlessamdilip/brainfuck_sample_implementation/README.md

--Run `make` (the interpretor will get generated in the bin).
+Run `make` (the interpretor will get generated in the bin).
--Run `make clean` to clean bin folder.
+Run `make clean` to clean bin folder.
--Find the executable `bf_interpretor` in the bin folder
+Find the executable `bf_interpretor` in the bin folder